-Ongoing low density of juvenile corals indicates that recruitment processes are a severe bottleneck for the recovery of these coral communities.
+Ongoing low density of juvenile corals indicates that recruitment processes and/or post-recruitment survivorship are a severe bottleneck for the recovery of these coral communities.
 Generally, low recruitment of corals may be expected given the low abundance of coral brood-stock within the Harbour that will naturally limit local population fecundity.
-The Allee Effect - low rates of fertilization due to the low density of spawning corals, will further reduce the supply of locally spawned larvae (Gascoigne & Lupcius 2004).
+The Allee Effect - low rates of fertilization due to the low density of spawning corals, will further reduce the supply of locally spawned larvae

+(Gascoigne & Lupcius 2004).
 Coral recruitment can also be supressed by a range of water quality constituents, including fine-grained sediments, metals and chemical contaminants (Richmond et al. 2018).
 It is beyond the scope of the available data to tease apart the cumulative influences of population-level and water quality related pressures on coral recruitment within the Harbour.
 That said, investigating avenues to reduce anthropogenic impacts during the annual period of coral spawning through to settlement would seem prudent (Fraser et al. 2017).

-The continued decline to very low densities of juvenile corals observed in 2023 is likely influenced by multiple processes.
-In addition to the ongoing influence of macroalgae, as described above, the high water temperatures in early 2020 are likely to have reduced juvenile densities by increasing the mortality rate of settled corals or potentially limiting the fecundity of adult corals over the late 2020 spawning season (Ward et al. 2002).
+The decline of juvenile coral densities in recent years is likely influenced by multiple processes.
+In addition to the ongoing influence of macroalgae, as described above, high water temperatures in early 2020 and 2024 are likely to have reduced juvenile densities by increasing the mortality rate of settled corals or potentially limiting the fecundity of adult corals over the later end of the spawning season (Ward et al. 2002).
 An examination of the composition of juvenile communities highlights that it is the genus Turbinaria that has undergone the greatest absolute reduction across the Harbour.
-High variability in the density of Turbinaria juveniles has also been noted at some turbid water reefs monitored elsewhere on the Great Barrier Reef by the MMP (Thompson et al. 2022), although the underlying process driving this variability remains unknown.
-The juvenile communities across the Harbour do, however, continue to include a higher diversity of genera than the adult communities, suggesting in-flow of larvae from beyond the Harbour.
+High variability in the density of Turbinaria juveniles has also been noted at some turbid water reefs monitored elsewhere on the Great Barrier Reef by the MMP (Thompson et al. 2023), although the underlying process driving this variability remains unknown.
+The juvenile communities across the Harbour do, however, continue to include a higher diversity of genera than the adult communities, suggesting connectivity of larvae from beyond the Harbour.
 Although these juveniles are yet to contribute to increased coral cover, this apparent connectivity to more distant brood-stock is a promising sign for the resilience of these communities.
 The continued presence of Acropora juveniles, although in low densities, remains a positive sign.
 Acropora were a key component of the coral communities at most sites prior to the 2013 floods (BMT WBM 2013), and the reestablishment of these fast-growing species will be fundamental to the recovery of these communities.